abhishek-choudharys/PokemonGAN/README.md

 run convertRGBAtoRGB.py
 ```

-Inorder to use the much larger dataset (default), on which the results have been obtained, download and extract https://www.kaggle.com/kvpratama/pokemon-images-dataset to pokemon/ in the parent directory.
+Inorder to use the much larger dataset (default), on which the results have been obtained, download and extract https://www.kaggle.com/kvpratama/pokemon-images-dataset to pokemon/ in the main directory.
 Update: Images have already been included.

 Run: